VCityTeam/ExpeData-Workflows_testing/ArgoWorkflows/Run_on_Generic/Readme.md

 # Assert that the argo server is present at k8s level (the specified
 # namespace is deployment specific).
 Notice that this command might
 # require some extended access rights
-kubectl get pods -n argoworkflows | grep workflow-controller
+kubectl get pods -n argo | grep workflow-controller
 # Check at argo level
 argo list
 # Retrieve original CWD